Xunnamius/next-test-api-route-handler/CONTRIBUTING.md

   Node versions (handled by CI)
 - `npm run test-integration-client` to run client (browser/cli/etc) integration tests with [puppeteer][52] (handled by CI)
-- `npm run test-integration-webpack` to run tests verifying the distributable can be bundled with Webpack 5 (as both ESM and CJS) (handled by CI)
+- `npm run test-integration-compile` to run tests verifying the distributable can be bundled with a modern bundler (handled by CI)
 - `npm run test-integration-externals` to run tests on compiled external executables (under `external-scripts/bin/`) (handled by CI)